MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Request a Consultation

 Breast sagging, deflation, loss of volume or emptying are common changes after breastfeeding or weight loss.
-Mastopexy surgery is an option for women who are satisfied with their breast size however, can improve contour, raise the position of downward pointing nipples or areolas and reduce the size of the areolas.
+Mastopexy surgery is an option for women who are satisfied with their breast size, however, want to raise the position of downward pointing nipples or areolas and reduce the size of the areolas.

-Every woman is different and has a unique anatomy, which Dr Andrew Broadhurst is all too familiar with.
-Some patients may need more than a breast lift to create balanced and proportionate breasts.
-A breast lift can be combined with breast augmentation, but the discretion is up to the individual and Dr Broadhurst’s recommendation.
+Every woman is different and has a unique anatomy.
+Some patients may need more than a breast lift to address their specific concerns.
+A breast lift can be combined with breast augmentation, but the discretion is up to the individual and Dr Andrew Broadhurst’s recommendation.

 What does it involve?

-A breast lift or mastopexy corrects droopy breasts that are often a result of breastfeeding, weight loss or ageing.
-The procedure involves removing excess skin, reshaping the breast tissue and repositioning the nipple to the middle of the breast.
-This will lift the reshaped breast to sit higher and restore a lifted appearance to your chest.
+A breast lift or mastopexy can address descending breasts that are often a result of breastfeeding, weight loss, or ageing.
+The procedure involves removing excess skin, reshaping the breast tissue, and repositioning the nipple to the middle of the breast.
+This will lift the reshaped breast to a higher position.

-Am I a suitable candidate for a mastopexy?
+Who are the suitable candidates for a mastopexy?

 These are the most common reasons why women consider a breast lift: